 “(The trial judge) relied on the fact that CFS found no substantiation to (the father’s) concerns about (the mother’s) fitness, and that in the face of the investigation report and the consent order, there was no urgency requiring a change of parenting in regular family chambers.
 The allegations that arose subsequent to the February 9, 2018 order were the subject of affidavit evidence by (the father), and opposing affidavit evidence by (the mother) that she had dealt with the concerns.
 The evidence did not demonstrate the threshold urgency required to change the parenting regime in regular family chambers.
 It was therefore unnecessary to proceed to the best interests inquiry.
 There was no error in his decision and it is entitled to respectful deference.
 This ground of appeal is dismissed.”

+Did the chambers judge make material errors in appreciation of the facts?
+The court did not find the trial judge to have made palpable and overriding errors of fact.
+The court emphasized with the father’s frustration bout the outcome of the matter, but was unable to find validity in this or any other grounds of appeal.
+As a result the appeal was dismissed.
 If you and your partner have children and are considering a separation or divorce, or are perhaps already in the process, you should consult with a family lawyer as soon as possible.
-At Arbesman Hamilton LLP we have been helping clients with custody and access matters since 1953.
+At NULaw we have been helping clients with custody and access matters since 1953.
 We provide clear, practical advice to our clients so they can make informed decisions about their parental rights.
 We can be reached online or by phone at 416-481-5604.